 Summary of results to schools

-Schools are provided with a summary of results for their school where responses to questions are sufficiently high to ensure student anonymity.
-The responses will inform the monitoring of health and wellbeing outcomes for children, and improvements to delivery and quality of services.
+Participating schools are provided with a summary of results for their school where responses to questions are sufficiently high to ensure student anonymity.

 To view a report on the 2016 About You Survey results across a range of topics, see: VSHAWS summary findings (docx - 4.62mb)

 For a snapshot on key topics from the 2016 About You Survey see:

 The 2014 survey included a sample of schools where student height and weight was measured.
 To view a statewide summary of the About You survey results, see: About You summary findings (docx - 6.83mb)

 To view at a local level where possible, see: VCAMS